 There is actually a medical term for this condition.
 It’s called General Anxiety Disorder or GAD.
 The condition of GAD shows a link between the average American diet (high glycemic) and the development of anxiety and depression symptoms.
 Here is the case report published on the US National Library of Medicine.

 Here is an interesting quote from the above study:

 “The dry weight of the brain is 60 percent fat and low levels of omega-3 fats and cholesterol are significant risk factors for major depression and suicide.”– Essential fatty acids and human brain

 See the problem with a high carbohydrate diet?

 With keto, your blood sugar gradually goes down.
 When you need extra energy your body breaks down fat and converts it into ketones.
 Your body learns to use both ketones and glucose as energy.
 Now you have two different fuels you can use when needed.

 Over time you get used to having lower blood sugar and you don’t have the massive spikes and dips that controls you.
 You are in control of when and what you eat.
 When you do need some glucose your liver can actually make what it needs through a process called gluconeogenesis.

 Lowering blood sugar also has massive health benefits.

 I could write an entire article on the many health benefits of the keto diet, but helping a type 2 diabetic put their condition in remission is an area of particular interest.
 You can read about the science behind the ketogenic diet and type 2 diabetes here.

-Keto is popular and is here to stay.
+Keto is popular, it’s not a fad diet and is here to stay.